inbo/reporting-rshiny-grofwildjacht/reporting-grofwild/inst/extdata/readme.md

 ## uiText

-The `uiText.csv` file provides the according text to be shown for each plot/table in the app.
+The `uiText.csv` file provides the titles and descriptive texts to be shown for each plot/table in the app.
+The column `plotFunction` is used as an identifier to which plot/table the text should be attached, please do not change this column.
-The text (except for plotFunction column) can be formatted using HTML.
+The title and descriptive text can be formatted using HTML.
 E.g.
 ```
 - Italic font: <i>text</i>
 - Line break: a</br>b